turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-This will fail because it doesn't know about the Opinions class.
+Run it and it'll fail because it doesn't know about the `Opinions` class.
 Require 'opinions' at the top of the file, and run the test again.

+#### Changing the Load Path

-It still fails, because it can't find 'opinions'.
+It still fails, because it can't find `Opinions`.

 Let's add `lib/` to the path.
 At the top of the test file, add this: